 A tracheoesophageal fistula is dangerous because it allows swallowed food and saliva to travel through the fistula to the lungs, leading to coughing, choking, difficulty breathing, and possibly aspiration pneumonia Aspiration Pneumonia and Chemical Pneumonitis Aspiration pneumonia is lung infection caused by inhaling mouth secretions, stomach contents, or both.
 Chemical pneumonitis is lung irritation caused by inhalation of substances irritating or... read more (due to inhaling food or saliva).
 Food or fluid in the lungs may impair oxygenation of blood, leading to a bluish discoloration of the skin ( cyanosis Cyanosis Cyanosis is a bluish discoloration of the skin resulting from an inadequate amount of oxygen in the blood.
 Cyanosis occurs when oxygen-depleted (deoxygenated) blood, which is bluish rather than... read more ).

-Doctors may suspect esophageal atresia before birth based on results of prenatal ultrasonography Ultrasonography Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more or after birth based on symptoms.
+Doctors may suspect esophageal atresia and tracheoesophageal fistula before birth based on results of prenatal ultrasonography Ultrasonography Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more or after birth based on symptoms.

-If doctors suspect this disorder after birth, they try to pass a tube down the infant's esophagus.
+If doctors suspect these defects after birth, they try to pass a tube down the infant's esophagus.
 If passage of the tube is blocked, they take x-rays to confirm the diagnosis and to locate the problem.

-Before surgery to repair the defect can be done, preparations are done to prevent complications, such as aspiration pneumonia.
+Before surgery to repair the defects can be done, preparations are done to prevent complications such as aspiration pneumonia.
 First, feedings by mouth are stopped, and a tube is placed in the upper esophagus to continuously suction saliva before it can reach the lungs.
 Then the infant is fed by vein (intravenously).